michelesr/thesis/src/ci.md

 ### Configuration

 The opening of the browser at `http://localhost:3000/` redirects to the first configuration page.
-The configurations to adopt are showed in 6.1 and 6.2 tables:
+The configurations to adopt are showed in Table 6.1 and Table 6.2 .

 Option                Value
 ------------------    --------------------